FAQ's

 What are the class sizes?

-The size of each class depends on the type of workshop but ranges from 4 -12 people per session.
+The size of each class depends on the type of workshop but may be up to 12 people per session.
 We like to offer a more thorough learning environment with smaller participant to craftspeople ratios.

 Can I cancel or change my booking?